Connectivity architecture in Azure Database for MySQL

 What you need to know about this planned maintenance?

 This is a DNS change only, which makes it transparent to clients.
-While the IP address for FQDN is changed in the DNS server, the local DNS cache is refreshed within 5 minutes, and it is automatically done by the operating systems.
+While the IP address for FQDN is changed in the DNS server, the local DNS cache will be refreshed within 5 minutes, and it's automatically done by the operating systems.
 After the local DNS refresh, all the new connections will connect to the new IP address, all existing connections will remain connected to the old IP address with no interruption until the old IP addresses are fully decommissioned.
-The old IP address takes roughly three to four weeks before getting decommissioned; therefore, it should have no effect on the client applications.
+The old IP address will roughly take three to four weeks before getting decommissioned; therefore, it should have no effect on the client applications.

 What are we decommissioning?

-Only Gateway nodes are decommissioned.
+Only Gateway nodes will be decommissioned.
 When users connect to their servers, the first stop of the connection is to gateway node, before connection is forwarded to server.
-We are decommissioning old gateway rings (not tenant rings where the server is running) refer to the connectivity architecture for more clarification.
+We're decommissioning old gateway rings (not tenant rings where the server is running) refer to the connectivity architecture for more clarification.